Academic Posters

 Head to the 'Design' tab, click 'Slide Size' on the far right, and then click 'Custom Slide Size'.

-Enter the width and height that your poster needs to be (dimensions can be found below the screenshot).
-If you need to change the orientation of your Poster, you can click either the 'Landscape' or 'Portrait' options under the 'Slide Orientation' option, leave the default option of 'Scale to Fit' selected, and, when you are happy, click 'OK'.
+If you need to change the orientation of your Poster (after entering the dimensions), you can either click the 'Landscape' or 'Portrait' options under the 'Slide Orientation' option, leave the default option of 'Scale to Fit' selected, and, when you have adjusted your settings, click 'OK'.

 - A0